giwrgostst/giwrgostst/README.md

 🔬 Member of the Research Laboratory of Computer Architecture, Compilers and Systems Security.

 ---
+## Thesis
+- Design and implementation of an encrypted instruction set processor (CryptoCPU) on FPGA
+---

 ## 🧭 About Me
 - 🌩️ Passionate about Cybersecurity & AI